 It’s important to understand what the software should be able to do from the outset, with careful consideration for budget and timescales.
 If you’re looking to implement a client resources area on your website at a later date, have you asked them how they will engage with it?
 This questioning will help you to determine how features should be designed, or whether they are worth implementing.

 What will I review before I develop the next phase?

 It’s important to assess what needs to be reviewed.
 Whether this is the number of visitors engaging with a system or the number of leads captured, measuring these metrics can support and re-define your goals moving forward.

 Once You’ve Understood the Business Requirements

 Defining the above details are important in understanding how your business logic should work in conjunction with software.
-Your chosen developer should work to understand what your business is aiming to achieve with given software.
-They can then assess and probe your scope of requirements to ensure you are getting the solution that’s suitable for the immediate and longer term.
+Your chosen developer should work to understand what your business is aiming to achieve with a given software.
+They can then assess and probe your scope of requirements to ensure you are getting the solution that’s suitable for the immediate and longer-term.